abhinath84/neaten/README.md

 &emsp;Config file with path(absolute or relative path).
 Config file must be in `json` format.

 _-d, --destination \<path>_ \
-&emsp;destination directory path(absolute or relative path).
+&emsp;Destination directory path(absolute or relative path).

 _-k, --kind \<enum>_ \
-&emsp;what kind of item wants to remove.
+&emsp;What kind of item wants to remove.
 It's an enum type with value: _folder_ or _file_.

 _-p, --patterns \<string>_ \
-&emsp;List of patterns to remove(comma separated value).
+&emsp;List of patterns to remove.
 Pass a _comma(,)_ separated string or call multiple time.

+Currently removing of folder support full folder name, no _regular expression_ support is there.
+You must provide full folder name as `patterns` value.

+Currently removing of files support full extension name, no _regular expression_ support is there.
+You must provide full extension name as `patterns` value.

 _-e, --exclude \<string>_ \
-&emsp;List of items to be excluded from remove(comma separated value).
+&emsp;List of items to be excluded from remove.
 Pass a _comma(,)_ separated string or call multiple time.

+To exclude any sub-folder no _regular expression_ support is there.
+You must provide full folder name as `exclude` value.

+To exclude any file, you must provide full file name as `exclude` value.
+No _regular expression_ support is there.

 _--dryrun \<enum>_ \
 &emsp;dry-run mode to check list of item to be removed.